asynts/writer/ARCHITECTURE.md

 -   In some cases, we need to fill in some information like page numbers that are abstracted in the model.

+-   The layout nodes can reference model nodes.
+    If so, then the parent of that model node is referenced by a parent of the layout node.

+    In other words, the hierarchy is consistent with the model tree.

 It has the following structure:

 -   *PageNode*